jimad12/dribbble-Jquery-Ajax-Call/README.md

 dribbble-Jquery-Ajax-Call
 =========================

-This is a Plugin to retrieves player's shots on dribbble
+This is a jQuery-Ajax Plugin to retrieve player's shots on dribbble.com